beproxy/django_pandas_abc_analysis/README.md

 Tasks
 ```
-Aggregate, calculations of data from DB (PostgreSQL)
+Aggregate, calculations (ABC analysis) of data from DB (PostgreSQL)

 Output:
  As file csv